Muscatine Salvation Army sees increased need, calls for donations

 "We are starting to really take a hit in our food pantry," said Bock, "All the freezing for food stock is now almost completely depleted."

-Despite that, Salvation Army's will continue to serve the long-term needs of the most vulnerable members in their community.
+Despite that, Salvation Army will continue to serve the long-term needs of the most vulnerable members in their communities.

-Due to the anticipation of more residents seeking out assistance due to layoffs and financial struggles, the Salvation Army seeks donations.
-The most needed items they're asking for is pasta, pasta sauce, hamburger helper, tuna, bread, peanut butter, jelly, toilet paper, Lysol wipes and hand sanitizer.
+Due to the anticipation of more residents seeking out assistance due to layoffs and financial struggles, the Salvation Army is asking for donations.
+The most needed items include pasta, pasta sauce, Hamburger Helper, tuna, bread, peanut butter, jelly, toilet paper, Lysol wipes and hand sanitizer.

 "We thank our communities and partners for the continued support, as we are all in this together," Bock said.
 To make a donation, visit www.samuscatine.org.